RobPruzan/react-scratch/README.md

 Reimplements:
-- the internal render tree (fiber tree)
+- the internal render tree
-- internal view hierarchy (virtual dom)
+- internal view hierarchy
-- application of view hierarchy to dom (reconciliation)
+- application of view hierarchy to dom
 - a subset of hooks